PrathamMalhotra21/Email-Campaign-Effectiveness-Prediction/README.md

 * Total_Images - Total Number of images in the email

 * Email_Status - Our target variable which contains whether the mail was ignored, read, acknowledged by the reader

+# Project Work flow :-
+* Importing Neccessary Libraries
+* Data Wrangling
+* EDA
+* Features Engineering and Data preprocesing
+* Ml Model

+# Algorithms used
+* Logistic Regression
+* Random Forest Classifer
+* XGBoost

+# Result
+XGBoost Algorithm worked in the best way possible with such imbalanced data with outliers with F1 Score of 0.75 on the test set.